 This is another technique that violates Google’s standards since it means that a page is being pushed into ranking for as many things as possible instead of only relevant results.

-Google prefers a quality over quantity approach, meaning that high-quality content that ranks for specific terms will always be better than content that ranks for a lot of different terms.
+Google prefers a quality over quantity approach, meaning that high-quality content that ranks for exact terms will always be better than content that ranks for a lot of different terms.

 This is also usually because keyword stuffing relies on content covering a lot of topics at once, making it less focused overall.